 - tell you who it could be disclosed to, and

 - let you have a copy of the information in an intelligible form.

-All information is handled in a manner that respects the rights of individuals and which complies with the requirements of the Data Protection Act.
+All information is handled in a manner that respects the rights of individuals and which complies with the requirements of the Data Protection Act and the EU Genera Data Protection Regulation.
 Information may be withheld in limited circumstances where an exemption applies.

-To request any of your personal information held by Derbyshire Constabulary you should email or write to us at the addresses provided at the end of this charter.
+To request any of your personal information held by Derbyshire Constabulary you should contact us using the contact details provided at the end of this charter.
 If information is held about you, you can ask us to correct any mistakes by contacting us using the same contact details.

-For further information on how the Constabulary processes personal data, please refer to the document ‘How we use your personal data’ attached.
+For further information about how the Constabulary processes personal data, please refer to our Privacy Notice document ‘How we use your personal data’, attached.

-The Information Commissioner’s Office maintains a public register of data controllers.
-The Data Protection Act 1998 requires every organisation that processes personal information to register with the Information Commissioner’s Office (ICO), unless they are exempt.
+The Information Commissioner’s Office (ICO) maintains a public register of data controllers.
+The Data Protection Act 2018 requires that every organisation that processes personal information to register with the ICO, unless they are exempt.
 The register contains information including a description of the processing undertaken and the purposes of processing personal data.
-There is link at the bottom of this page to the electronic register.
+There is a link at the bottom of this page to the electronic register.

 Access to information